 And this happened with all pairs (maybe except one).
 I thought that much of the miscommunication in negative messages come from defense mechanisms that distort the message. but even here, where it was a really good thing being expressed (and relatively quite clearly), the message was still distorted.

-On top of that, not even one percipient thought there was any misunderstanding. heck! even i thought it might turn out super obvious. we were all wrong.
+On top of that, not even one percipient thought there would be any misunderstanding. heck! even i thought it might turn out super obvious. we were all wrong.

 What i took from it is that people might be even worse than i thought at understanding what people mean, and we should probably ask for more clarification more often, and on more sorts of things, than we do.